 Affiliations are especially valuable for the management sphere.
 You can check HR manager resume guide to make sure your resume is appropriate.
 Still, affiliations only carry value when are relevant to the vacancy.

 Types of the Resume Affiliations

 There are two main types of affiliations: professional and civic.
 Professional affiliations on the resume are about the participation in organizations or groups that refer to the professional industry.

 If you don’t participate in any, you should consider joining one of them, as it’s a sign of your professional involvement and growth.

 If you can’t find the job, you should at least join a professional group where you will improve your skills.
-Furthermore, it will be easier to explain an employment gap.
+Furthermore, it will be easier to explain the employment gap.
 “Skills development” or “Improvement of professional skills” is a good explanation for the resume.

-The second type of the affiliations is a civic one.
+The second type of affiliations is a civic one.
 Those are nonprofit and community groups.
 Too hard to start?
 Think about any volunteering or fundraising events you participated in.

 If anything comes to your mind, you can mention events that you organized (even if you only booked tickets for the large group of international students to the raucous workshop of the popular designer).